 If you read my blog or follow me on Instagram you will know that as a family we absolutely love adventures!
 I am lucky enough to live close to so many lovely places.
 Places where my girls can explore and run free.
 Places where memories can be made.
 Here are some of our top places to visit in Merseyside and Cheshire.

 This little gem has to be top of my list.
 Ness Gardens is my happy place and we have very many happy moments here.
 No matter how hectic life is or how stressed out I feel, as soon as I enter the gardens I feel a sense of calm.
 The gardens are just beautiful and my girls run around crazy in there excited to be free.
 There is a park and tractors to play in as well as balancing beams that they love.
 There is woodland to go and explore and huts to go around and visit.
-There are also special events in the school holidays for the children to enjoy.
+Special events are organised in the school holidays for the children to enjoy.
 If you are local or visiting the area this is one place that you must visit!

 Another favourite of ours.
 Bodelwyddan Castle is situated in North Wales and has lots to offer for families and little ones, starting with the huge woodland park suiting all ages.
 There is also a small maze which my girls love, a huge chess board and draughts board to play with, mini golf and croquet.
 On a rainy day you can go inside and explore the castle, which has been made so child friendly including old toys to play with and a wooden tea set for some imaginary play.
 Bodelwyddan Castle can definitely keep children of all ages entertained all day.